qaserge/JACLIBDB/README.md

 11. Generating Usage Reports – seven questions are listed at the end of this document to generate summary information for librarians.

+1. How many loans did the library do last year?
+2. What percentage of the membership borrowed at least one book?
+3. What was the greatest number of books borrowed by any one individual?
+4. What percentage of the books was loaned out at least once last year?
+5. What percentage of all loans eventually becomes overdue?
+6. What is the average length of a loan?
+7. What are the library peak hours for loans?

 ## Required before submission

 1. Insert Data into Tables